nacler-83/trivia-api/README.md

   * patch:questions
   * post:categories
 * Setup roles per your desired permission sets
-* You will define a `AUTH0_DOMAIN` `ALGORITHMS` and `API_AUDIENCE` in auth.py per running locally instruction
+* You will define a `AUTH0_DOMAIN` `ALGORITHMS` and `API_AUDIENCE` based on the above configurations in auth.py as part of running locally.

 ## Tests
 To run tests, simply run `sh run_tests.sh`.
-This will wipe test database, recreate and run tests.
+This will wipe test database, recreate database and run tests.
+Tests are done using unittest.

+You might need to `chmod +x run_tests.sh` in order to run it.

+## Deployment
+App can be deployed easily on Heroku and using gunicorn.
+Instructions below assume you have installed Heroku CLI and have an account.
+* create heroku app `heroku create name_of_your_app`
+* add remote with `git remote add heroku heroku_git_url`
+* setup postgres with `heroku addons:create heroku-postgresql:hobby-dev --app name_of_your_application`
+* get your `database_path` with `heroku config --app name_of_your_application`
+* add the patch and your Auth0 information to `setup.py`
+* deploy with `git push heroku master`
+* make sure your environment variables from `setup.py` are defined in the project environment variables.
+* enjoy!

 ## Live Demo
 The application is deployed at: [https://trivia-api-jeff.herokuapp.com/](https://trivia-api-jeff.herokuapp.com/).

 You can generate an auth token by hitting [https://nacler.auth0.com/authorize?audience=trivia-api&response_type=token&client_id=bnPnm6NHbJGg8mZlKmg64yk3wW3d0HW1&redirect_uri=http://localhost:8080/login-results](https://nacler.auth0.com/authorize?audience=trivia-api&response_type=token&client_id=bnPnm6NHbJGg8mZlKmg64yk3wW3d0HW1&redirect_uri=http://localhost:8080/login-results) in your browser.
 You will need to include this as bearer token to use the API locally or live.
+See section *Example Requests and Responses* for request examples.

 The deployed application has two roles: **Admin** and **User**